Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 The names and links of the subfolders (models) will be saved in a temporary file that we can read in later on.

-Now the Scan() function creates a dictionary linking model names with their links.
+Now the Scan() function creates a <string, string> dictionary.
+This is filled with model names and their links, which were saved in the temporary file.
-Then names are also written in a <string, bool> dictionary, which is used for the selection in the UnityEditor.
+Then names are also written in a <string, bool> ModelChoiceDictionary, which is used for the selection in the UnityEditor.
 Lastly the current state is set to "Scanned".

 Part 3: Downloading
 -------------------

-MeshUpdater.UpdateModels()
-ModelDownloader.py
+MeshUpdater.UpdateModels():
+For every entry in ModelChoiceDictionary that is true, the ModelScanner.py is used to get each subfolder.
+This is because of the way the hierarchy is currently set up in the roboy_models github repository.
+Now every link to the subfolders is given to the ModelDownloader.py, together with the m_PathToBlender and the path to where to download the models.

+ModelDownloader.py is again scanning the source code, but this time not for folders, but for files with the .dae or .stf extension.
+Then it downloads every model to the given path, by creating new files and copying the raw content of the files stored in github.
+Finally all downloaded models are imported into blender, converted to a .fbx file and exported.
+This is so we can use the models in Unity.

 Part 4: Create Prefab
 ---------------------

 MeshUpdater.CreatePrefab():
 Creates a GameObject called modelParent.
-With importModelCoroutine(string path, System.Action<GameObject> callback) a downloaded model in the model folder is loaded in a temporary GameObject meshCopy.
+With importModelCoroutine(string path, System.Action<GameObject> callback) a converted .fbx model in the model folder is loaded in a temporary GameObject meshCopy.
 The meshCopy is then attached as a child to modelParent.
 This happens for every model in the model folder.